Posts Tagged: whats in it for me

 It’s funny most business owners will think of a USP as a statement with no benefit to the customer.

-Great Customer service is what most customers expect so there’s nothing unique about that statement.
+Excellent Customer service is what most customers expect, so there’s nothing unique about that statement.

 And it’s the quickest race to the bottom.